meysamrazmi/idpay-elementor/readme.txt

 Thank you so much for using IDPay Payment Gateway.

 == Changelog ==

+= 1.0.1, January 4, 2021 =
+* Fix a bug about the priority of dependencies.

 = 1.0, December 22, 2020 =
 * First release.